 - Take and process all radiographs.
 Comply with OSHA standards during all procedures at the hospital.

 - Opportunity exists for technicians showing interest and competency to assist with vaccination and procedures in the clinic on cattle.

 - Assist kennel personnel in keeping patients clean and dry.

 - Assist the receptionists when necessary and assume their duties during their absence.

 We seek courteous, enthusiastic, motivated, team members with strong communication skills.
 Team members should be willing to learn and contribute to success within the clinic.

 Certification is preferred but not required.
 An associate degree in either Veterinary Technology or Animal Science is necessary.
 If you lack clinical experience we are willing and eager to train the right person into this position!
-A four-level training sequence is laid out for employees under the guidance of or Director of Administration.
-A review is conducted with each training level to ensure all questions are address.
+A four-level training sequence is laid out for employees by our Director of Administration.
+A review is conducted with each training level to ensure all questions are answered.

 Compensation can vary due to experience and contributions to the clinic, but starting wage is 10-13$ per hour.
 Employees receive a uniform and CE allowance, benefits package, pet discounts, and up to a 3% match on a simple IRA.
 Interested candidates should forward your cover letter, resume, and the job application to our careers page.
 Click below to start your application process today.